Middleport Pottery: History

 Middleport Pottery has been described as a “model pottery" of the Staffordshire pottery industry at the time of its construction.
 Its scale and linear organisation contrast with the constricted sites and haphazard layout of traditional potteries such as the Gladstone Pottery Museum.

 It was designed to make all production processes more efficient and to improve conditions for the workforce.
 The passageways between the ranges were just wide enough for a cart to get through, and for the easy movement of workers and pottery.
 Finished pottery was placed, using the crane next to the packing house, directly onto barges on the Trent and Mersey Canal waiting to take the ceramics out to the coast for international export.
 Alternatively they were sent out by horse and cart via the road.

 The Boulton steam engine powered the machinery for mixing clay and continued to be in use until the coal strike of the 1970s.
 It was fed by a large boiler that also provided steam for heating and drying pottery.
 The steam engine has now been restored to working order.

 Middleport Pottery had many pre-eminent designers over the years.
-Charlotte Rhead worked there from 1926-1931 producing her tube-lined designs, and David Copeland worked at the pottery in the 1960s, bringing modern designs while still using traditional copperplate engraving technique.
+Charlotte Rhead worked there from 1926 to 1931 producing her tube-lined designs, and David Copeland worked at the pottery in the 1960s, bringing modern designs while still using traditional copperplate engraving technique.